cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitly).

-- CrypTool book: Extensive revision:
+- CrypTool Book (CTB): Extensive revision:
                  - extensions and update to status quo,
                  - inclusion of many SageMath code samples, delivery of the SageMath code as files,